 Pearl Rhein is an actor, musician, singer-songwriter & composer based in New York City.
-Most recently she was singing, dancing and rocking the viola 8 times a week with the Original Broadway Cast of "Natasha, Pierre, and the Great Comet of 1812" starring Josh Groban (with 12 Tony nominations, the highest-nominated show of the season!).
+In 2017 she was singing, dancing and rocking the viola 8 times a week with the Original Broadway Cast of "Natasha, Pierre, and the Great Comet of 1812" starring Josh Groban (with 12 Tony nominations, the highest-nominated show of the season!).
 In 2016, Pearl was in the Shakespeare in the Park's historic first all-female cast of "The Taming of the Shrew" directed by Phyllida Lloyd.

 With a BA in Acting from Ball State University and an MFA in Acting from UC San Diego, "The terrific Pearl Rhein" (Washington Post) is "an amazing musician" (Edge Boston) "possessed of a strong, clear voice" (theatreiseasy.com) who “impresses on the violin” (Philadelphia Inquirer) and “cracks a mean whip” (theatrescene.com).
 She is also a strong, goofy, emotionally generous and down-and-dirty feminist in love with language and music and storytelling and gender and play.
 Her ideal season would include Shakespeare, Caryl Churchill, Tracy Letts, and an original ensemble-produced play-with-music based on a really good book.
 Pearl is especially interested in (and good at, if she does say so herself in the third person) playing men, heightened language, humor, extreme physicality, dialects, acting through music and playing poor white trash.

 One more week: Pearl originates the role of “Ursula” in the world-premiere off-Broadway comedy “Eco Village” by Phoebe Nir, directed by Chloe Treat!